 Everyone feels blue now and then.
 It’s part of life.
-But if you no longer enjoy activities that you usually like, you may have a more serious problem.
-Being depressed without letup can change the way you think and feel.
-This is called "clinical depression."
+But if an aging loved one no longer enjoys activities that they once liked, they may have a more serious problem.
+Being consistently depressed can change the way you think and feel.
+This is called clinical depression.

-Being "down in the dumps" over a period of time is not a normal part of getting older.
-But it is a common problem, and medical help may be needed.
+Feeling “down in the dumps” for a prolonged period is not a normal part of getting older, but it is a common problem that may require medical help.
 For most people, depression will get better with treatment.
-“Talk” therapy, medicine, or other treatment methods can ease the pain of depression.
-You do not need to suffer.
+“Talk” therapy, medication and other treatment methods can ease the pain of depression.

-- Loss of interest or pleasure in everyday activities, including sex
+- Loss of interest or pleasure in everyday activities

-Sleep problems, including trouble getting to sleep, very early morning waking, and sleeping too much
+- Sleep problems, including trouble falling asleep, very early morning waking, and sleeping too much

 - Eating more or less than usual

 - Aches and pains that don’t go away when treated

 - Thoughts of death or suicide